Andrejs Elksniņš

 Andrejs Elksniņš (born 1982) is a Latvian politician and the current Mayor of Daugavpils.
-He is a member of the Harmony party and was a deputy of the 12th Saeima.
+He was a deputy of the 12th Saeima and a long-standing member of the Social Democratic Party "Harmony" until 2023.
 He is of Latvian and Russian descent.

+Elksniņš started his career as a lawyer, before entering national politics in time for the 2011 Latvian parliamentary election.
 Elksniņš took office as Mayor of Daugavpils, the second largest city in the country, on 26 June 2017 but was replaced by Rihards Eigims after just two months in office on September 2.
-After the coalition led by Eigims collapsed on 22 November 2018, Elksniņš was re-elected as mayor on 17 January 2019 and removed from office on June 11, 2020.
-The city was then led by Igors Prelatovs, until Elksniņš was reelected and approved as mayor after the 2021 Latvian municipal elections un July 1.
+After the coalition led by Eigims collapsed on 22 November 2018, Elksniņš was re-elected as mayor on 17 January 2019, but again removed from office on June 11, 2020.
+The city was then led by Igors Prelatovs, until Elksniņš was reelected for a third time and approved as mayor after the 2021 Latvian municipal elections on July 1.

+In January 2023, Elksniņš left the Harmony party.
+In 2024, he established and became the leader of the Daugavpils-based localist political party Go, Latgale!.